adamolson11/Regular-Expressions-gist/gist-template.md

 Greedy matching is the default behavior of regex, where it matches as much as possible.
 Lazy matching, denoted by `?`, matches as little as possible.
 This can be used to match text within HTML tags.

+**Example:**
+- `<.*?>` matches the text within the first HTML tag in a document.
+Lazy match ensures it doesn't match the entire document.

+### Boundaries

+Boundaries, such as `\b`, match specific positions in the string.
+They can be used to match whole words.
+For example, you can match 'magic' as a whole word in a text.

+**Example:**
+- `\bmagic\b@spellbook.com` matches 'magic' as a whole word, not as part of another word, followed by '@spellbook.com'.

+### Back-references

+Back-references allow you to match a previously captured group again within the same regex.
+This is particularly useful for matching repeating patterns.

+**Example:**
+- `(\d{2})-(\1)@repeating-numbers.com` matches '12-12@repeating-numbers.com', where the same two digits are repeated.

+### Look-ahead and Look-behind

+Look-ahead and look-behind are used to assert that a pattern is or isn't followed by specific text, without including that text in the match.
+For example, you can match an email address only if it's followed by '@example.com'.

+**Example:**
+- `johndoe(?=@example.com)` matches 'johndoe' only if it's followed by '@example.com'.

+## Author